The Best Road Trips in Europe: 7 Routes Worth Renting a Car For

 4. The French Riviera, France

-The hop from Cannes to Monaco via Nice and the cliff-top corniches is pure glamour: marinas, beach clubs and viewpoints over the Mediterranean.
-It’s short enough for a 2–3 day trip, easily combined with a flight into Nice.
-Spring and autumn are quieter and the light is gorgeous.
+The drive from Cannes to Monaco via Nice and the cliff-top corniche roads is barely 60 km door to door, but it’s pure glamour: three stacked corniche roads, marinas, and the hilltop village of Èze wedged between them.
+It’s short enough for a 2 to 3 day trip and easy to combine with a flight into Nice.
+You could drive the whole thing in an afternoon, but that misses the point.
+Spring and autumn are quieter and the light suits photos better.
+August brings Riviera-wide traffic and parking that borders on impossible.

 5. The Serra de Tramuntana, Mallorca